 Palm Verification

-Palm Verification is a way to authenticate online a living person physically while maintaining their privacy.
-No special hardware is needed to use the functionality, just a common smartphone.
-The feature provides client components for auto capture of the palm photo.
-The functionality on the server provides palm image comparison and verification.
+Palm Verification is a method for authenticating a live person online while preserving their privacy.
+It requires no special hardware—only a common smartphone.
+The feature includes client components for automatic palm photo capture, while the server provides palm image comparison and presentation attack detection.

 Benefits

-- Security - images of a person’s palms are not available on social media.
+- Security - Palm images are not typically available on social media..

-- Privacy - images of palms cannot be matched against facial images or ID documents.
-Person uses his biometrics without compromising privacy.
+- Privacy - Palm images cannot be matched against facial images or ID documents, allowing biometric use without compromising privacy.

-- Accuracy - a palm carries more information than a fingerprint or iris.
+- Accuracy - A palm contains more biometric information than a single fingerprint or iris.

 Palm Photo Autocapture

-Palm auto capture is provided by the following components of mobile app libraries:
+Palm auto capture is provided in the following components of mobile app libraries:

-For web development it’s the Palm auto capture web component:
+For web development there is the Palm auto capture web component:

 Palm Comparison and Storage

-- Template extraction - detect the palm in the image and compute its representation for comparison
+- Template extraction - Detect the palm in the image and create its biometric representation for comparison.

 Template extraction

-Palm template is a set of stored biometric features extracted from the image.
-This can be used for comparison and is usually in a form of binary data that has a significantly smaller size than the original image.
-These templates are stored or cached in the solution to perform the comparison.
-Once a reference template is stored on the server, the extraction is performed only on the probe image from the new authentication.
-Only templates generated by the same mode and product version can be matched.
-During some product upgrades, templates must be regenerated as mentioned in the respective product changelog.
+A palm template is a set of biometric features extracted from an image, stored in binary form and significantly smaller than the original photo.
+Once a reference template is stored on the server, extraction is performed only on the probe image during authentication.
+Note: Only templates generated by the same mode and product version are compatible.
+Some product upgrades may require template regeneration, as noted in the product changelog.

 Comparison (formerly Matching)

-Comparison calculates the similarity of the two templates, providing a comparison score.
-The higher the score, the more similar are the palms.
-This operation is usually very fast.
+The comparison process calculates the similarity between two templates, producing a comparison score.
+The higher the score, the greater the similarity.
+This process is typically very fast.

-The Digital Identity Service (DIS) provides the palm comparison functions as dedicated palm API functions.
+The Digital Identity Service (DIS) provides the palm comparison functions via dedicated API endpoints.

 - DOT Digital Identity Service - Palms API